10.7 Raising awareness about youth work

 On this page

-Talentiran.si, web portal by the Nefiks Institute, the leading system of recording non-formal acquired knowledge in Slovenia, which allows young people to systematically collect all non- formal acquired and certified competences in one place.
+Talentiran.si, web portal by the Nefiks Institute, is since 2018 the leading system of recording non-formal acquired knowledge in Slovenia, which allows young people to systematically collect all non- formal acquired and certified competences in one place.
 The portal offers relevant news and upcoming events, where young people and youth workers can participate.

 L’MIT (Ljubljanska mreža info točk) established in 1998 by the Office for Youth of the City of Ljubljana, unites non-profit organisations active in the field of youth information.
 It is an important mechanism for informing about youth work and opportunities for young people in Ljubljana.